GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/custom-report-windows/index.md

 - If no `report_window` is set, it falls back to `expiry`.
 - If no `expiry` is set, it falls back to the default of 30 days.
 - The minimum custom report window is one day.
 Even if you set a window of less than a day, the value will be clamped to a day.
-Review [the example for event-level reports](#event-level-schedule).
+Review [the examples for event-level reports](#event-level-schedule).
 - A report window is defined in seconds.

 Note that the way `expiry` works is unchanged; `expiry` changes which impressions or clicks are eligible for attribution.